 Tokyo Police Club – Hot Tonight

-This is another huge favourite for gamers.
+This is another huge favorite for gamers.
 A music video for a highly catchy song combined with some 8-bit gaming action, what’s there not to love?
-The video features some nice twists on some of your classic arcade favourites.
+The video features some nice twists on some of your classic arcade favorites.
 You’ll definitely love the part where normal blocks are substituted for band gear in Tetris!
-The song is a favourite among good DJs.
+The song is a favorite among good DJs.

-These are some of our favourite video game inspired music videos.
+These are some of our favorite video game inspired music videos.
 Don’t know any of the songs?
 Play the videos anyway.
 You will dig every single one of them!